Zernikalos/Nest/README.md

 ### 📱 electronapp
 The main Electron application that serves as the desktop application container.

-### 🖥️ nestserver
+### 🖥️ server
-A NestJS server implementation that handles internal functionalities of Zernikalos Nest.
-This component manages the core business logic and operations.
+An Express.js server implementation that handles internal functionalities of Zernikalos Nest.
+This component manages the core business logic and operations, including WebSocket gateways for Nest and ZDebugger communication.

 ### 🎨 nestui
 A Vue.js web application that provides the user interface for the application.
 Built with Vue 3 and modern web technologies.